sandialabs/shell-logger/doc/source/index.rst

    :alt: Log directory structure
    :align: center

-First you'll see a timestamped log directory.
+* The timestamped log directory is created with each run of the script.
 Any future runs of the script will create additional timestamped log directories as siblings.
 This is to ensure you never accidentally overwrite a prior log.
-Within the timestamped log directory, you'll notice a number of files that contain the ``stdout`` and ``stderr`` streams from the commands that were executed.
-Then there's the HTML log file itself, which you can open in a browser, and finally a JSON log file that's used to construct the HTML log file, mapping the commands to their output streams.
-The last item is a symbolic link to the latest HTML log file.
+* Within the timestamped log directory, you'll notice a number of files that contain the ``stdout`` and ``stderr`` streams from the commands that were executed.
+* Then there's the HTML log file itself, which you can open in a browser.
+* Alongside it is a JSON log file that's used to construct the HTML log file, mapping the commands to their output streams.
+* The last item is a symbolic link to the latest HTML log file.
 If the script is run multiple times, this link is updated to always point to the latest log.

 Example 2:  Simultaneous Logging to the Console
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^